 The film is set in a time when the world has been ravaged by the presence of a strange collection of entities that has a deadly effect on whoever lays eyes on them.
 The people who commit this mistake instantly lose their minds and kill themselves.
 The only way to traverse through this deadly situation is by tying pieces of cloth around one’s eyes to avoid direct eye-contact with the entities at all costs.
 The people who have survived this ordeal are heading towards a special community where people are safe from this nuisance.
 The woman in question also tries to take her children to the same place while navigating through some extremely dangerous and violent situations.
 ‘Bird Box’ is a fresh approach to zombie apocalypse films and its case as one of the best in the genre is also aided by Bullock’s fine performance.

 6. The Invitation (2015)

 ‘The Invitation’ is one relentlessly thrilling ride and a very well-crafted thriller, but believe me when I say that you are not ready for the final twist.
-Centred primarily along conversations that you do not want to be a part of, with mounting, slow burn tension in every scene, ‘The Invitation’ just furthered my hypothesis coupled with last year’s ‘Upgrade’ of Logan Marshall-Green’s excellent eye for effective scripts.
+Centered primarily along with conversations that you do not want to be a part of, with mounting, slow-burn tension in every scene, ‘The Invitation’ just furthered my hypothesis coupled with last year’s ‘Upgrade’ of Logan Marshall-Green’s excellent eye for effective scripts.
 One of those indie films that you unassumingly start watching but instead turns out to be one of the better decisions you’d have made in a long while.

 Read More: Most Disturbing Movies on Netflix